isiZulu.net Zulu-English dictionary

 Direct Matches

 These are words that exist in the dictionary as you typed them.
-Additionally, the dictionary engine will try to stip off prefixes and suffixes to account for derived words.

 Compound Expressions